- USA Baseball and USAAA are both sport governing organizations.

-Understanding the difference between a USA or USAAA bat may seem confusing or overwhelming, but it is not all the complicated.
+Understanding the difference between a USA or USAAA bat may seem confusing or overwhelming, but it is not all that complicated.

-Both organizations primarily exist to ensure that high quality and fair competition exists across sport.
+Both organizations primarily exist to ensure that high-quality and fair competition exists across sports.
 Pretty great, right?

-What is difference between USA and USSSA bats?
+What is the difference between USA and USSSA bats?